xmtp/xmtp-dot-org/docs/tutorials/debug-and-test.md

 $ ...
 ```

 Populating test wallets might cause you to exceed the XMTP network rate limit.
 If this happens, wait 5 minutes and try again.
+To learn more, see [Rate limiting](/docs/faq#rate-limiting).

 ## Test your app